universedocs/Universe-Docs/README.md

 # Universe Docs

+**NOTE 1**: Please don't create duplicate softwares to compete, rather we can do it in cooperation!
+Will make sure flexible!

+**NOTE 2**: Software is free and open source so that all can use it, can include any valuable feature user needs no restrictions!
+Contents and usage may be paid or free, so still can earn money!
+Can share profit!

+Required developers see end of the document!

+Universe Documents (Universe Docs) (I've started this project from October 2018)

+This project is partially done!
+Once completed it will benefit!

 ## Short Benefits

 Create and use interactive documents similar to how human create and use information through brain.
 Set of documents is an application with no code features.
 Document and application items are reusable and no duplicates!
 Document is presentable in any format the user desires and acts as a class room board!
 Allows documents and applications to be remotely managed by other applications and devices (IoT, Robots, etc.,).